UnMoutonPerdu/unmoutonperdu.github.io/src/content/algos/dfs.md

 ```
 DFS(Graph G, Node root):
   IF (root is goal):
-    return root
+    RETURN root
   root.isExplored()
-  FOR each neighbor of v in G:
+  FOR EACH neighbor of v in G:
     IF neighbor has not been explored:
       DFS(G, neighbor)
 ```